 Alright, let’s test how you all did.
 Can you figure out which sound (/tʃ, dʒ, ʃ, ʒ/ is used in the following words?

 Great work practicing these sounds!
-Even small improvements in English pronunciation can make a BIG difference in your confidence in speaking!
+Even small improvements in American English pronunciation can make a BIG difference in your confidence in speaking!

 If you enjoyed this lesson then you will want to check out this one HERE about pronouncing the R sound.